 Live Oak Bank was founded in 2008 and has only one office — its headquarters — in Wilmington, North Carolina.

 The best 2-year CD rates vs. the national average 2-year CD rate

 As we’ve said, the key to maximizing your savings is finding the right accounts for stashing your money with the highest CD rates.
 Luckily, the best 2-year CD rates above all earn at substantially higher interest rates than the average 2-year CD rate.
-On average, 2-year CD rates earn just 1.67% APY, as of April 2019.
+On average, 2-year CD rates earn just 0.43% APY, as of October 2021.

 Let’s say you deposit $5,000 into a CD earning at the national average.
-At the end of your 24-month CD, you’ll have earned just under $170 in interest ($169.82, if you’re wondering).
-Boost that APY to 3.00%, and your earned interest grows to $309.17, a much better return on your cash.
+At the end of your 24-month CD, you’ll have earned $74 in interest.
+Boost that APY to 3.00%, and your earned interest grows to $305, a much better return on your cash.

 It’s also helpful to check out how often a bank compounds interest.
 Most often, you’ll see CDs with monthly or daily compounding interest.
 In basic terms, compounded interest is the interest you earn on already-earned interest.
 For example, with daily compounding, your balance earns interest today.
 Then tomorrow, that new, higher balance will earn even more interest, and so on.
 It’s a simple change that can grow your savings a little bit more efficiently.

-Using the above example, a $5,000 deposit into a 24-month CD grows by $309 with interest compounded daily.
+Using the above example, a $5,000 deposit into a 24-month CD at 3% APY grows by $309 with interest compounded daily.
 If you compound it monthly, you’ll earn $308 instead, while quarterly compounding drops that amount by nearly another dollar, and so on.
 While that might not seem like much, it can prove useful if you’re looking to maximize your savings down to every last dollar.